acoli-repo/AURIS/guidelines/draft/terms.md

 - Christian Chiarcos, Manfred Stede, Saskia Warzecha (2019), Nominale referentielle Ausdrücke, In: Stede, M. (Ed.).
 (2016).
 Handbuch Textannotation: Potsdamer Kommentarkorpus 2.0 (Vol. 8).
 Universitätsverlag Potsdam, p.55-70
 - Christian Chiarcos, Manfred Stede, Saskia Warzecha (2019), Nominale Koreferenz, In: Stede, M. (Ed.).
 (2016).
 Handbuch Textannotation: Potsdamer Kommentarkorpus 2.0 (Vol. 8).
 Universitätsverlag Potsdam, p.71-85
 - Olga Krasavina and Christian Chiarcos (2007), PoCoS.
 Potsdam Coreference Scheme, First Linguistic Annotation Workshop (LAW-2007), held in conjunction with ACL-2007, Prague, Czech Republic, June 2007
+- Christian Chiarcos and Olga Krasavina (2005), PoCoS.
+Potsdam Coreference Scheme, Tech.
+Rep., University of Potsdam, Germany

 > Note: Text examples that appear in this document without citing the source are always fictitious.

 # Background

-> Note: These guidelines use a notation as it might be used \"on paper\" or in a text editor.
-For the practical procedure with a special annotation software, separate instructions for its use are issued.
+Most texts involve repeated mentions of the same entity as well as references to objects related in various ways to what has already been discussed.
+Annotating corpora with information about such relations between elements of a text is useful both from a linguistic point of view and for applications such as information extraction.

+Subsequent mentions of an entity can have the same surface form - as when the expression *the Lord Provost* is encountered twice in a text - or different ones.
+Anaphoric expressions are used to indicate that elements of a text are correlated.
+The simplest forms of anaphoric expression are used to indicate a subsequent mention of an object already introduced: typical examples of this type of anaphoric expression are pronouns such as *he* in the text *John arrived.
+[He] looked tired.* In the preferred reading of this text, the pronoun *he* is interpreted as an 'abbreviated reference,' to the individual John which is denoted by the expression *John*.

+Besides coreference annotation itself, we include a set of linguistic features, in particular, those pertaining to information status ("givenness"), information status (here: backward-looking centers, "sentence topics") and auxiliary linguistic features (e.g., grammatical role and type of expression).

 ## Terms

 - **Coreference** is a relation between two or more textual elements, **referring expressions**, which denote the same entity.
-Semantically, these entities are prototypical objects or **(discourse) referents**.
+Semantically, these entities are prototypical objects or (discourse) referents.
+- **Discourse referent**: an entity that is being referred to in the discourse.
+Note that this does not have to be a physical entity, but it can also be an imagined entity ("the unicorn ... it ...")
 - **Anaphor**: an anaphor is a referring expression that can only be interpreted by resorting to a previously mentioned co-referential expression.
 The preceding co-referential expression is then referred to as **antecedent**.
 - **Referential chain**: We call the series of mentions of the same referent one referential chain.
 - **Markable**: A (potential) referential expression that is to be annotated.
+Syntactically, most referring expressions are noun phrases or adpositional phrases.
+In the current schema, we annotate the syntactic head of the markable, only, as defined by the [Universal Dependencies guidelines](https://universaldependencies.org/u/overview/nominal-syntax.html).

 This annotation scheme is focusing on the annotation of nominal and pronominal anaphors.
 However, verbs may be annotated as *antecedents* of pronouns if these refer to the corresponding clause.
 We refer to these cases as **event anaphor**.